-MADISON, Ala. – The City of Madison has announced the finalists up for the job of Police Chief.
+The City of Madison announced the finalists up for the job in mid-May.
 The Madison City Council have already interviewed the candidates in a meeting that was open to the public.

 The five finalists include Robert Buckman, David Jernigan, Thomas Johnson, Larry Lindsey and Keith McPheeters.

 WHNT News 19 plans to live stream the special council meeting.
 You will be able to watch it beginning at 11:30 this morning.

 The city has provided the following biographies for each candidate: